Deducteam/lambdapi/doc/sections/options.md

    order, left-linear rewriting rules.

 Decision trees are usually faster (especially on symbols with many rewrite rules).
-To use them, to modes are available,
+To use them, two modes are available,
  - `--trees` enforce using decision trees; rewriting will fail on higher order patterns, and the behaviour is not defined on non left-linear patterns;